ipaqmaster/wallpaperSetter/README.md

 # About

-A wallpaper script written in Bash.

-Reads a config file generated on first run.
+A wallpaper script for my workstations.
+It reads a configuration file of preferences and indexes a wallpaper directory for content to display.
+It may even attempt to display some.

+Spanning wallpapers are supported where one matches the total resolution of the graphical environment.
+Otherwise it sets a wallpaper for each display's native resolution.
+If none can be found it will do its best to pick something.

-Searches for wallpapers in a directory and makes an sqlite3 database to keep track of their paths and resolution.
-Updates if over a day old on next run or when manually requested via argument.
-(Or if it discovers a wallpaper went missing)
+Wallpapers are tracked in a sqlite3 database file with their details.
+By default it attempts to re-scan once a day or manually if requested.

-Made for the Cinnamon desktop environment though I'm sure most window managers would be fine.
+The `original_bash` and `original_dev` branches contain the original shell script for this project.
+It has since been re-written as Python in late 2024 as I wanted to tidy things up.

 # Usage

-`./wallpaperSetter`

-   Runs.
-Tries to pick native resolution wallpapers or a span wallpaper for all monitors by default.
-If no match it tries all.

-`-help`
+`./main`

+   Scans if needed and sets one or more wallpapers if possible.

+`--help`

    Spills the beans

-`-regendb/-regen`

-   Regenerates the image database for your configured wallpaper dir.

-`-debug`

-   Makes the script more talkative.
+`--regen`

+   Runs maintenance

+`--debug`

+   Talks more

 ## Dependencies
-* awk     (gawk)
-* date    (coreutils)
-* dirname (coreutils)
-* feh
-* imagemagick
-* logger  (util-linux)
-* xrandr  (xorg-xrandr)
+* python-magic